Step-By-Step Guide: Measuring Customer Service ROI

-ROI: A simple formula with complicated numbers
+ROI: A simple metric that's complicated to measure

 Calculating ROI requires knowing two things:

-- How much you are investing
+How much you are investing

-- How much you earn from making that investment
+How much you earn from making that investment

-For customer service teams, it’s reasonably easy to measure the costs of staff, training and tools, but it’s more difficult to get an accurate number for money earned (or costs reduced).
+For customer service teams, it’s reasonably easy to measure the costs of staff, training, and tools, but it’s more difficult to get an accurate number for money earned (or costs reduced).

 Support staff aren’t directly making sales or generating new income; they’re working with existing customers who are already accounted for, in terms of ROI, as sales or marketing wins.

-Yet we know that great customer service does correlate with business success, and at an individual level it’s clear that people prefer to give their money to companies who look after them.
+Yet we know that great customer service does correlate with business success, and at an individual level, it’s clear that people prefer to give their money to companies who look after them.